EdineiMZ/SimpleFTPServer/README.md

 5. To use the FTP server, you need to configure the config.ini to start up the server

 ## How to run the server
-1. At folder dist, run the FTP_server.exe
+1. Configure the config.ini file to set the server's IP and port
-2. Configure the config.ini file to set the server's IP and port
+2. Ensure the dependencies are installed (pyftpdlib)
-3. Run the server
+3. Run the server with `python FTP_server.py`